1100011Dawg/Obsidian_Dawson/School/IB History/Cold War Scinces/Lysenko.md

 #### Lysenko General
 - One of his most important "discoveries" was [[Vernalization]][^1].
 He was connected with [[Prezent]][^2]
 	- “In fact, comrades, while vernalization created by Soviet reality  could in a relatively short period of some four to five years be¬  come a whole branch of science, could fight off all the attacks of  the class enemy”[^5] This greatly pleased [[Stalin]][^6]
+- Tried to abolish genetics on the basis that it was a borguose scintist and non dialectict materalism

 - He was also heavily criticized for his scientific methods[^3]
 	- “Lysenko, in 1931 —1934, advanced the so-called theory of phasic development of plants”  [^4]